-The financial report is presented in Australian dollars.
+The financial report is presented in Australian dollars, which is the Company's functional currency.

 The financial report has been prepared on the historical cost basis except where otherwise stated.

 The Company is of a kind referred to in ASIC Class Order 98/100 dated 10 July 1998 and in accordance with that Class Order, amounts in the financial report and directors' report have been rounded off to the nearest thousand dollars, unless otherwise stated.